hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. It displays only the lines that start with letter, Capital letter inclusive
 19. It replace all character A and c from input with Z and e
 20. The script removes all letters c and C from input
+21. The script give output of the given input